yuki-yano/fzf-preview.vim/README.md

 # fzf-preview.vim

-fzf-preview is a Neovim plugin that provides collection of features to assist file management using fzf.
+fzf-preview is a coc extensions and Neovim plugin that provides collection of features to assist file management using fzf.
 It provides multiple presets of fzf and correspondingly powerful preview.
+Remote Plugin only works with Neovim, but you can use coc extensions also works in Vim.

 This plugin can be easily extended in comparison to [fzf.vim](https://github.com/junegunn/fzf.vim). e.g. Fugitive(launch git commands), bdelete(delete a selected buffer from the buffer list)